timescale/docs/promscale/tobs/tobs.md

 </procedure>

-When accessing the Grafana interface, log in as `admin`.
+When accessing Grafana, log in as `admin`.
 You can get the `password` using:
    ```bash
    kubectl get secret --namespace observability tobs-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo